datawithyashvi/Automated-Backup-System-Using-AWS-S3-and-Lambda/README.md

-# Automated Backup System Using AWS S3 and Lambda
+# Automated Backup System Using AWS S3 and Lambda 🚀

 This repository contains an automated backup system that uses **AWS S3** and **AWS Lambda** to automatically copy files uploaded to one S3 bucket (source bucket) to another S3 bucket (backup bucket).
-This ensures that your data is automatically backed up every time a new file is added to the source bucket.
+This ensures your data is safely backed up every time a new file is added! 🔄

 ## Table of Contents